mlhartme/maven-dockerbuild-plugin/README.md

 In addition, the plugin automatically assigns various types of arguments, depending on their name prefix.
 E.g. pom arguments are arguments starting with `pom`.

-### Pom arguments

-Use pom arguments to pass pom data into your Dockerfile.

-* `pomScm`  scm developerConnection or - if not set - connection

 ### Artifact arguments

 Use artifact arguments to add Maven artifacts to the Docker build context.
 Artifact arguments behave a bit different compared to the other